cginfinity/ignite-docs-v2/docs/getting-started/try-ignite/deploy-an-app/deploy-to-azure/deploy-on-azure.md

 sidebar_label: Deploy on Azure
 ---

-## Deploy application using docker hub public repository
+## Deploy Application Using Docker Hub Public Repository

 After the Ignite Platform team provisions your account, you may use the following **"Deploy to Azure"** button to get started.